5 Best Kananaskis Larch Hikes for Golden Needles This Fall- 2026

 First views of the golden larches as the sun starts to shine and the fog lifts slightly

 Arethusa Cirque was my first true larch hike — and it was a perfect introduction.
 When I arrived on the last Sunday morning in September, the valley was blanketed in a thick cloak of fog that seemed certain to obscure the views.
 But as the sun broke through and the mist slowly settled, the entire cirque transformed.
-Golden larches began to glow through the haze, and the peaks emerged one by one — it felt otherworldly, like stepping into a dream.
+Golden larches began to glow through the haze, and the peaks emerged one by one — it felt awe-inspiring, like stepping into a dream.

 Golden larches in Arethusa Cirque under a layer of fog, mountains rising behind.

-The crowds were anything but dreamy, though — the parking lot was completely full, and vehicles lined the ditch in both directions.
 I hiked the loop counter clockwise since it was slightly quieter that way, but that also meant tackling a steep, slippery descent near the end.
 Many hikers going the opposite way said they preferred climbing that section instead of descending it.
 Either way, hiking poles are a huge help.
-Even with the crowds, Arethusa lives up to the hype — short, stunning, and one of the most rewarding places in Kananaskis to witness the larches in their golden glory.
+Even with the crowds, Arethusa lives up to the hype — short, dramatic, and one of the most rewarding places in Kananaskis to witness the larches in their golden glory.

 Moderate to Challenging Hikes